Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 They do not have a tail head (rumpless), and on both sides of their heads, they have an elastic thread-like skin with tufts of feathers.
 So, if you have the original breed of Araucana, then it is always Rumpless.

 Ameraucanas and Easter Eggers also look like Araucana chickens because of their similar genes.
-So, while choosing an Araucana, sometimes things may go wrong if you choose other breeds.
+So, when choosing an Araucana, sometimes things may go wrong if you choose other breeds.

-Araucana hens lay about three medium-sized blue eggs per week (160-180 eggs per year).
-It will amaze you to see the size of eggs produced by a small chicken breed.
+Araucana hens lay about three medium-sized blue eggs weekly (160-180 yearly).
+Seeing the size of eggs a small chicken breed produces will amaze you.

-The regular size Araucana males weigh about 3 kg and bantam weigh about 800 gms, whereas the regular size Araucana females weigh about 2.5 kg and bantam weigh 700 gm on average.
+The regular-size Araucana males weigh about 3 kg, and bantam weighs about 800 gm, whereas regular-size Araucana females weigh about 2.5 kg and bantam weigh 700 gm on average.

-Hatching in a backyard farm is very hard for its genetic problems.
-If you wish to purchase Araucana chicken, you will find that they are not available from any hatchery.
+Hatching on a backyard farm is very hard for its genetic problems.
+If you wish to purchase Araucana chicken, they are unavailable from any hatchery.

 Because of its chick mortality rate, most hatcheries don’t incubate their eggs.
 You can only find this chicken breed with some experienced breeders.